m3db/m3/src/dbnode/storage/README.md

   - index flush

 Since we rotate the commit log before we perform a data cold flush and only drop the rotate commit log after data snapshotting is done we guarantee that no writes will be lost if the node crashes.
 After data cold flush completes, any new cold writes will exist in the active commit log (and not be dropped) when data snapshotting finishes.
 This is why data snapshotting only needs to snapshot warm data blocks (that need to be flushed).

+## Future plans

+We will be migrating to 1:1 sizing of index and TSDB blocks.